Compare CrashPlan Against Other Cloud-Based Backup Services

 |Customize deleted file retention|

-For Cloud Sync, indicates this may vary across services; for Backblaze, indicates backups may be delayed up to 3 hours while waiting for resources to become available.
+For Cloud Sync, indicates this may vary across services; indicates backups may be delayed up to 3 hours while waiting for resources to become available.

 Are you using cloud sync solutions, like Dropbox, Google Drive or OneDrive?

-What makes CrashPlan different from cloud sync solutions?
+How does CrashPlan compare to cloud sync solutions?

-There are a few differences!
-For example, cloud backup like CrashPlan is designed to preserve your files in the cloud, making it possible (and easy) to recover your files in case your hard drive fails.
+When making a cloud backup solutions comparison, you’ll notice a few differences that set our services apart.
+For example, data protection like CrashPlan is designed to preserve your files in the cloud, making it possible (and easy) to recover your files in case your hard drive fails.

-Cloud storage is adding to your storage capacity without being specifically designed to help you recover and restore files.
+Cloud sync adds to your storage capacity without being specifically designed to help you recover and restore files.
+When compared against our cloud backup solutions, it’s simply not enough.

-If you’re considering using Dropbox, Google Drive, OneDrive, iCloud, etc., you should know that these services are not meant to backup all your data.
+If you’re considering using Dropbox, Google Drive, OneDrive, iCloud, etc., you should know these services are not meant to protect all your data.

 Today only 23% of employees’ data and 1% of their files make it to cloud sync tools, leaving the rest at risk of loss by users.

 Typically, they only sync data from a specific directory or folder.
-If the service detects a file was deleted from your sync folder, it also will delete it from their server, and you’re out of luck.
+If the service detects a file was deleted from your sync folder you’re out of luck.

 “One Drive is great for being able to share data outside of the organization, but at the end of the day it doesn’t protect the entire computer and that’s where the CrashPlan for Small Business software comes into play because it does protect the whole computer.”

-It’s not just about the convenience of having your files automatically backed-up and available to restore at any time.
+It’s not just about the convenience of having your files automatically protected and available to restore at any time with our cloud-based backup services.
 Many of our customers have even saved their business with CrashPlan.

 Computer hacked and your files held for a ransom?
 No problem.